 Associate Professor Elizabeth Koch

 Associate Professor of Flute, Head of Performance and Head of Woodwind, University of Adelaide.
-Elizabeth studied piano with Clemens Leske for her Bachelor of Music Degree, before taking up the flute at the age of twenty with Professor David Cubbin.
+Elizabeth studied piano with Clemens Leske at the Elder Conservatorium of Music for her Bachelor of Music Degree, before taking up the flute at the age of twenty with Professor David Cubbin.
 She graduated with First Class Honours in both flute and piano and was awarded a Master of Music Degree in Flute Performance.

 Elizabeth’s orchestral experience is extensive with 27 years in the Adelaide Symphony Orchestra.
 She was also Principal Flute of the Australian Youth Orchestra and Principal Flute of the Adelaide Chamber Orchestra.
 She has performed as soloist with the Adelaide Symphony Orchestra, Tasmanian Symphony Orchestra and the Adelaide Chamber Orchestra.

 In 1992 Elizabeth attended International Flute Conventions in London and Paris, inspiring her to direct her own summer schools in Adelaide and Darwin.
-Elizabeth has been on the staff of many National Music Camps for Youth Music Australia and she was the first woman Director of State Music Camp in Adelaide, directing for nine consecutive years.
+Elizabeth has been on the staff of many National Music Camps for The Australian Youth Orchestra and she was the first woman Director of State Music Camp in Adelaide, directing for nine consecutive years.

 In 1999 and 2005, Elizabeth took several of her tertiary flute students to participate in masterclasses in London, Paris and Basel.
 The master teachers were William Bennett, Kirsten Spratt, Michael Cox, Susan Milan, Sophie Cherrier, Philippe Bernold, Felix Renggli and Paul Edmund-Davies.